Tournament Info

 Arrival & Admin

 Arrive & register by putting your name in the box that corresponds to your team's letter in your respective division.
+This can be done any time before your first game is scheduled to start.

 The admin table will have bananas, biscuits & squash available.